Remote audiology guidelines vs Adjust Hearing

 Risk of No/Delayed hearing assessment

 The guidance states that an accurate calibrated home test can be used in place of an in-clinic assessment.
-We use Clementine Home which is just that.
-It uses a start-of-the-art guided assessment that is simple and effective.
+We have developed our own home testing kit which far exceeds the minimum standard.
+It uses a start-of-the-art guided assessment that is simple and as effective as a hearing test within a clinic environment.
 Routine calibration and cleaning checks are performed by the clinician prior to it being sent out and it is sent off yearly for full calibration to the manufacturer.

 Risk of no/delayed verification

 For those with hearing aids verification is the process of measuring the output of the hearing aid against your prescription.
 It is a way of checking that the hearing aids are doing as they are supposed to.
 At present there is no way of performing this remotely.
-However, it is worth noting that only about half of all private provider do this test in clinic and with your ability to access aftercare at any time with one of our clinicians, we should be able to appropriately fine tune your hearing aids to your needs.
+However, it is worth noting that only about half of all private providers do this test in clinic anyway.
+You have the ability to access aftercare at any time with one of our clinicians, we should be able to appropriately fine tune your hearing aids to your needs without this test.
 We can also perform in-situ audiometry with our bluetooth hearing aids which can help to improve the accuracy of your fitting.

 Delayed hearing assessment for those with additional needs